-Javier Rivero Ramos is a fifth-year graduate student at the Department of Art and Archeology focusing on modern Latin American art.
+Javier Rivero Ramos is a graduate student at the Department of Art and Archeology focusing on modern Latin American art.
 His research explores the limits and possibilities of the international networks of artistic exchange that link artists to audiences and colleagues beyond their geographic reach.
 He is currently working on a dissertation on the transit between visual poetry and postal art in Latin America circa 1960 and 1980.

 He received his M.A. in Art History from Hunter College, CUNY.
 His master’s thesis considered the assembling magazines of Edgardo Antonio Vigo.

 Javier edited the first monograph devoted to Raphael Montañez Ortiz, published by El Museo del Barrio in 2020.
 He co-edited a volume dedicated to Juan Downey in 2019.